 Molly C. Kenney

 Molly is an associate in the firm’s Philadelphia office focusing on antitrust, civil and human rights, and environmental litigation.
 She was drawn to Hausfeld for its excellence in litigation and its commitment to the public interest.
+Molly has been named a "Lawyer on the Fast Track" (2019) by The Legal Intelligencer.

 Molly’s active antitrust matters include In re Domestic Airline Travel Antitrust Litigation (D.D.C.), a class action lawsuit alleging a conspiracy by United, American, Delta, and Southwest to artificially inflate domestic airline ticket prices by limiting capacity.
 Although discovery is ongoing, the firm has secured settlements totaling $60 million to date.